vlall/4chanalytics/README.md

 2. Doesn't delete tripcodes (results in encryption string)
 3. Cannot handle if you redirect to a different thread.
 4. Reformat into objects

+##Future Updates
+Updates will be provided to include chart.js classes for data collection.
+All extensive data will be hosted publically at 4chanalytics.org